stephenbensley/Tensity/Development.md

 The guitar string specifications are stored in a read-only [JSON file](Tensity/Resources/StringData.json) that's bundled with the app.
 [StringData](Tensity/Model/StringData.swift) is the root object responsible for loading this file and providing the data to the rest of the app.

-[UserData](Tensity/Model/UserData.swift) handles loading and saving the user's settings to UserDefaults.

 [Guitar](Tensity/Model/Guitar.swift) is the main entry point into the model.
 It maintains an array of [TunedString](Tensity/Model/TunedString.swift) objects corresponding to each string on the instrument.

 The [GuitarTraits](Tensity/Model/GuitarTraits.swift) protocol provides the interface for defining instrument types.
 There is an implementation of the protocol for each type supported by the app (i.e., electric, acoustic, and bass).